TileDB-Inc/TileDB/README.md

 $ conda install -c conda-forge tiledb
 ```

-Visit links below for Python, R, and other API installation instructions.
+Visit the links below for Python, R, and other APIs installation instructions.

 Alternatively, you can use the [Dockerfile we provide.](examples/Dockerfile/Dockerfile)